Signed in as:

 This passage from the Ynglinga Saga is perhaps the most frequently cited passage from medieval literature attesting to berserkers.
 It is significant not only for the description it provides, but also because it contextualizes berserkers in Norse story-telling traditions.
 It identifies them as Odin's men, compares them to animals, and associates them with war magic and "madness," a type of battle trance that is the essence of the word English word, berserk.

 Berserker attestations are rarely epics.
-Few can be compared to the complex tales of Berserkers in the narrative of Hrolf's Saga.
+Few can be compared to the complex tales of berserkers in the narrative of Hrolf's Saga.
 Far more frequently, they are short tales or brief passages, the majority of which are embedded into longer epics of the Icelandic Sagas.
-Often, attestations only mention the presence of berserkers or hint at a character's berserker-like qualities.
+Often, attestations only mention the presence of berserkers, such as the mention of Hadrada's berserkers n the Saga of the people of Vatnsdal, or hint at a character's berserker-like qualities, such as descriptions of Kveldulf in Egil's saga.

-This compilation of sources is primarily intended to serve research into berserkers as a cultural symbol and as an historic reality.
+This compilation of sources is primarily intended to serve research into berserkers.
 With respect for symbolic dimensions, it is impossible to exhaust interpretations, but based on literary evidence presented in this inventory, there are motifs that may be regarded as consistent, if not archetypal.

 BERA: THE MOTHER OF BERSERKERS?